Wondering if the new Seven Dwarfs Mine Train is a scary ride? Never fear, Magic Insiders are here!

 So let’s dive in and see if the attraction is a good fit for you and your traveling companions.

 Seven Dwarfs Mine Train is a steel roller coaster ride with small humps, quick turns and moderate speeds.
 Since the ride is shorter than expected, most guests would describe it as underwhelming and simple.
 However, it has a few key features that make the experience memorable and fun for people of all ages.

 This popular roller coaster sits at the center of Fantasyland and is hard to miss.
 The attraction’s theme is appealing to people of all ages who love Snow White and the Seven Dwarfs.
 We would venture to say that most people would never describe the ride as scary, but it has a few elements that could surprise younger audiences.

-The Seven Dwarfs Mine Train is very tame with a few quickly traversed turns, short bursts of speed and a couple hills climbed overall.
+The Seven Dwarfs Mine Train is very tame with a few quickly traversed turns, short bursts of speed and a couple climbing hills with no real drops.
 Nothing will pop out at you during the ride, but you will encounter the Evil Queen in her witchy form at the end if you look closely for her.